parsakazempour/Gradient_descent_daily_review/README.md

+# Definition Of Gradient
-# A gradient measures how much the output of a function changes if you change the inputs a little bit." — Lex Fridman (MIT)
+A gradient measures how much the output of a function changes if you change the inputs a little bit." — Lex Fridman (MIT)